Diplopedia: Community practices

 The wiki provides so much flexibility that several offices throughout the community are using it to maintain and transfer knowledge on daily operations and events.
 Anyone with access to read it has permission to create and edit articles after registering and acquiring an account with Diplopedia (there are no anonymous edits allowed).
 Since Diplopedia is intended to be a platform for expressing the various points of view of the Department, Diplopedia does not enforce a pure neutral point of view policy.
 Instead, viewpoints are attributed to the offices and individuals participating, with the hope that a consensus view will emerge.
 Positions or views in an article that do not fairly represent the consensus of the relevant community of interest are to be clearly marked with the author, office, or agency whose views they represent.

 Diplopedia has a unique categorization of abbreviations and acronyms (pervasive in government).
 Each is placed in Category:Abbreviation and most point to articles on the topic the abbreviation represents.
 Information is also grouped by categories familiar to diplomats and lay people alike such as Missions Abroad, Offices, Information Technology, and Security.
 Diplopedia also contains non-encyclopedic content including notes and items of internal, administrative interest.

-Diplopedia uses two categorizations for frequent users: mythical creatures from Wikipedia and colored belts as used on Intellipedia.